xkunwu/depth-hand/code/README.md

 ## FAQ
 ##### Q: Only a few prepared data shared online?
 A: The prepared data is huge, but my internet bandwidth is limited, my online storage limit is low.
 I would suggest you just run the data preprocessing locally - it's multi-threaded, so actually quite fast if you have a good CPU with many cores.

 ##### Q: The prepared data is too HUGE!
 A: Agreed.
 But HDF5 format is already doing good job on compression.
 Given that the storage is much cheaper than our precious time waiting for training, I would bear with it right now.

+##### Q: The code is almost 20k lines, where should I start to read?
+A: (_Sigh_) Take your time - it took me nearly half a year to write.
+If you are in a hurry, delete everything except those (abstract) base classes and utils - including data preprocessing work flow - then you will feel much relieved to see the essence.

 ## Misc topics
 #### Remote management